vitorbezzan/tree_machine/docs/classifier_cv.md

 ### Other
 - numpy
 - pandas
-- imblearn
 - pydantic
+- shap
 - sklearn
 - xgboost
-- typing_extensions

 ## Description

-The `classifier_cv.py` file implements a ClassifierCV class, which is an automated classifier based on XGBoost with hyperparameter optimization.
-This class extends BaseAutoTree and incorporates ClassifierMixin from scikit-learn.
+The `classifier_cv.py` file implements an automated classification system using XGBoost as the base classifier.
+The main class, `ClassifierCV`, inherits from `BaseAutoCV`, `ClassifierMixin`, and `ExplainerMixIn`, combining functionality for automated model training, classification, and model explanation.

-The ClassifierCV class provides a high-level interface for training classification models with automated hyperparameter tuning.
-It uses Bayesian optimization to find the best hyperparameters for the XGBoost classifier.
-The class supports various options such as custom sampling methods, monotonicity constraints, and interaction constraints.
+The system uses Bayesian optimization to find the best hyperparameters for the XGBoost classifier.
+It allows for configuration of monotonicity constraints and interaction constraints on features, which can be useful for enforcing domain knowledge or logical relationships in the data.

-The main components of the ClassifierCV class include:

-1. Initialization: The constructor allows setting the evaluation metric, cross-validation strategy, number of optimization trials, timeout, and number of jobs for parallel processing.

-2. Fit method: This method performs the model training and hyperparameter optimization.
-It supports additional options like custom samplers, monotonicity constraints, and interaction constraints.

-3. Predict and score methods: These methods allow making predictions and evaluating the model's performance using the specified metric.

-The class also incorporates type checking and validation using Pydantic, ensuring that the input parameters are of the correct type and within acceptable ranges.
+The `ClassifierCV` class provides methods for fitting the model, making predictions, and explaining the model's decisions using SHAP (SHapley Additive exPlanations) values.
+It also includes functionality for cross-validation and custom metric optimization.

+The code is designed to be flexible and customizable, allowing users to specify their own classification metrics, cross-validation strategies, and optimization parameters.
+It also includes type hints and validation using Pydantic, which enhances code reliability and provides clear interface definitions.

 *This documentation was generated using claude-3-5-sonnet-20240620*